|

 Full page graphics, without

-additional text.
-Presentation
+text.
+Presentation format has slides

 |||||||